alfarahat/ISPro-USB/README.md

 # ISPro-USB
 Image for ISPro Demo Appliance to write to USB drive
-Download the USB.dd.gz file with use any live cd to run the following command to uncompress
+Download the ISPro-USB.zst file

-# gunzip -c /PATH/TO/USB.dd.gz | dd of=/dev/sdx(or your USB dribe)
-Boot to install the Image.
+# used zstd to write the image to USB with minmum 16G capacity.
+## zstdcat -v /temp/ISPro-USB.zst >/dev/sdh
+where sdh is your USB drive.